datasektionen/bawang-content/namnder/datasektionens-musiknamnd/body.md

 The computer science chapters music committee!

-We have everything you need: rehearsal room Sundays from 09 to 14, 6 MIDI keyboards, an acoustic guitar, a Traktor Kontrol S4 (for DJing) and a couple of other cool stuff.
+We have everything you need: rehearsal room at Odenplan, 6 MIDI keyboards, digital drums, an acoustic guitar, a Traktor Kontrol S4 (for DJing) and a couple of other cool stuff.

 Interested in borrowing something?
 Contact head of the committee at arkedemon@d.kth.se.